pmem/pmdk/doc/libpmem2/pmem2_config_new.3.md

 # NAME #

 **pmem2_config_new**(), **pmem2_config_delete**() - allocate and free a
-configuration for a libpmem2 mapping
+configuration structure for a libpmem2 mapping

 # SYNOPSIS #